 Google Analytics Smart Goals

-Smart Goals in Analytics help you track and improve important measures.
+Smart Goals in Analytics help you track and improve essential measures.

 For example, you can track pages crawled per session, session duration, location information, and device or browser used while users were browsing your site.